phillipp/spam_email/README.md

 If you want to add/remove providers you can use an initializer and modify `SpamEmail::Blacklist`.
 To disable a provider just set the hash value for the domain to false.
-You can add new domainsby modifing the hash.
+You can add new domains by modifing the hash.

 You can also check the blacklist directly: